joshiemoore/snakeware/README.md

 ## Running
 [Download the latest release image.](https://github.com/joshiemoore/snakeware/releases)

-You can burn the image file to a flash drive and boot it.
-Instructions to run it on QEMU are below.
+You can burn the x86-64 ISO file to a flash drive and boot it, or launch the ISO in VirtualBox.
+Instructions to run it in QEMU are below.

+The rpi4 image can be flashed to an SD card and run on your Raspberry Pi 4, with no further setup required.

 ### QEMU